emca-it/OP5-Documentation/nsclient/docs/faq.md

 ### 7.1 What is insecure mode?

-The NRPE protocol is broken it is using some strange encryption protocols which are (to our knowledge) rather insecure.
+The NRPE protocol is broken.
+It uses some strange encryption protocols which are (to our knowledge) rather insecure.
-To work around this in 0.4.x we introduced real SSL support as well as certificate based authentication.
+To work around this in 0.4.x we introduced real SSL support as well as certificate-based authentication.
 This became the default in 0.4.3.

-To allow old "legacy" `check_nrpe` connect to NSClient++ you need to enable *insecure mode* which can be done in multiple ways.
+To allow "legacy" `check_nrpe` connections to NSClient++, you need to enable *insecure mode* which can be done in multiple ways:

-1. In the MSI installer there is an option to select insecure mode
+1. In the MSI installer there is an option to select insecure mode;
-2. From command line you can run the `nscp nrpe install --insecure`
+2. From command line you can run the `nscp nrpe install --insecure`;
-3. You can manually set the option in your config file
+3. You can manually set the option in your config file.

 All these options will result in the following configuration: